Skip to content

 Herbarium Specimen — Asclepias uncialis Greene collected in United States of America by The New York Botanical Garden (licensed under CC BY 4.0)

-33. Red-Ring Milkweed (Asclepias variegata), a Texas Milkweed for Dry Soils
+33. Red-Ring Milkweed (Asclepias variegata), a Milkweed for Dry Soils

-In a garden setting, red-ring milkweed is hardy in zones 3-9.
+In a Texas butterfly garden, red-ring milkweed is hardy in zones 3-9.
 Seeds of red-ring milkweed can be purchased in the McMullen House Bed & Breakfast Garden Shop.

 Close-up of white flowers of red ring milkweed (Asclepias variegata).